cemkilinc0/GameTradeWebsite-Microservice/README.md

 # Game Item Trading Website
-This is a microservice website project for trading video game items.
-It is created for learning web technologies and microservices and not to become a professional website.
+This project is a microservice-based website focused on trading video game items, developed as a personal project to learn web technologies and microservices.
+It is not intended for professional use but rather serves as a hands-on learning project.
+The project is currently in its development phase.
-It is still in development.

 ## Prerequisites
 - .NET 8.0